reachsuresh/tipcalc/README.md

 **Tasks:**
 - User should be able to input bill amount and select tip percentage (10%, 15%, 20%) for the total bill to pay.
-- User should be able to set tip percentage in settings view.
+- User should be able to set default tip percentage in settings view.

 **Notes:**
 Spent time in understanding & played with general settings for the app.